alexandrenolla/phew-test/README.md

 $ npm install
 ```

-## Step-by-Step instructions to run DB
+## Step-by-Step to run APP and DB with initial data loaded

-1. Access PostgreSQL: Open your terminal and access the PostgreSQL console.
-You can use the default postgres user or a user you created, like default_user:
-``psql -U default_user``

-2. Create the Database: If you don’t have a database yet, create one with the following command:
-``CREATE DATABASE phew_test;``

-3. Connect to the Database: To connect to the newly created database, run:
-``psql -U default_user -d phew_test``
+	1. Go to the ``ormconfig.ts`` file and change the value of the host property to the IP address of your Wi-Fi router.

+	2. Run docker compose up (to automatically generate the tables in the database).

+	3. When the app is running, stop the container.

-4. Start the Application: Run your NestJS application to automatically generate the tables:
+	4. Still on ``ormconfig.ts``, change the ``migrationsRun`` property from false to true (so it can generate the initial data load).
-``npm run start`` or ``npm run start:dev``

-5. Confirm Table Creation: You can check if the tables have been created by running:
-``\dt``
+	5. Run docker compose up again and have fun.

+  You can access the documentation with the endpoints directly in the browser at ``http://localhost:3001/docs``, and you can also access the database using your preferred client with the credentials provided in the ``ormconfig.ts`` file.